Send Money Online with Xe International Money Transfer

 After receiving your payment, we send your money.
 Allow 1 to 3 business days for transfers to reach recipients, depending on currency and destination.
 For concerns, chat with Lexi to track transfers.

-Customers in Canada need to send $3000 CAD or more to pay by bank or wire transfer

-Customers in the USA need to send $3000 USD or more to pay by bank or wire transfer

-Since the transfer’s going directly to your bank account, the sender will need to have the bank information handy to send the transfer.
+Since the transfer’s going directly to a bank account, the sender will need to have recipient’s bank information handy to send the transfer.

 Make sure that the sender knows the following information:

-Most transfers will arrive on the same day, but occasionally some recipient banks can take between 1-4 days to deposit the money in your account.
+Most transfers from the UK will arrive on the same day, but occasionally some recipient banks can take between 1-4 days to deposit the money in your account.
 Depending on the payment method and the delivery route, it could even reach you in just a few minutes.

-The money will be automatically deposited into your account.
+The money will be automatically deposited into the recipient’s account.
 No need to head out to your local bank’s branch and wait in line; just wait for your bank to notify you that there’s been a deposit in your account.

 To send money to a mobile wallet: